zhang-shilong/T2T-MFA8/README.md

 We would appreciate if you would acknowledge and cite our paper:

 Zhang, S. *et al*.
 [Comparative genomics of macaques and integrated insights into genetic variation and population history](https://doi.org/10.1101/2024.04.07.588379). *bioRxiv* (2024).

+This article has been accepted for publication in *Nature* and will be available online shortly.

 ## License